 No benefits from the basic insurance.
 The mother does not receive any maternity allowance on giving birth.

-You receive up to CHF 500 per calendar year when receiving inpatient treatments for travel costs to and from the hospital in Switzerland against submission of receipt (official taxi or public transport).
+You receive up to CHF 500 per calendar year when receiving inpatient treatments for travel costs to and from the hospital in Switzerland against submission of receipt (official taxi, Red Cross vehicle or public transport).

 What does your basic insurance cover?

 Basic insurance does not cover any travel costs.

 If you decide to stay in a general ward or a semi-private room rather than a private room before being admitted to the hospital, you will be reimbursed for between CHF 1,000 and 3,000.

 Requirement: inpatient hospital stay of at least three nights